Last Updated on January 25, 2023 by Mark Norman

 Other paperwork to consider

-As with most events you should consider any other paperwork such as insurance and safety documents as key elements of your event plan.
+As with most events you should consider any other paperwork such as insurance and safety documents (such as a site plan) as key elements of your event plan.
 Check with your venue for any procedures to do with fire safety they may have and what your role would be in any emergency such as an evacuation.
 It’s very important to work with the venue if you are planning to include props and theming to ensure this doesn’t become additional hazards during the event.

 Best of luck with your film screening!